 The Guiding Principle: Invest in Experience and Durability, Save on Complexity

-Direct your investment toward elements that either: 1) Create a memorable, positive sensory experience for the guest, or 2) Are critical to the product’s longevity and core function.
+Direct your investment toward elements that either: 1) Create a memorable, positive sensory experience for the guest, or 2) Are critical to the hotel bathrobe product’s longevity and core function.
 Save on features that are less perceptible or prone to standard wear.

 Investment vs. Save Decision Matrix